 That’s no joke.
 Like every part of the body, the male repro system needs the right nutrients for optimal health, from function to fertility.
 Studies have isolated several nutrients that are particularly beneficial.
 You can get them through these best foods for your penis, or these best proteins for your penis, but we’ve broken them down here by nutrient in case you want to ensure you’re getting enough.
 (And if you do decide to go the supplement route, as always, talk to your doctor and never exceed recommended dosages.)

 US RDA: 11 mg

 There’s a reason why Casanova developed his reputation: He was alleged to scarf two dozen oysters a day, which is the food highest in zinc.
 In the modern era, people with higher levels of zinc in their system have been shown to have a higher sex drive than those with lower levels.
 That’s because the mineral is essential for testosterone production.
-In one study, zinc-deficient men who supplemented with zinc for six months doubled their T levels.
-And another eight-week trial found that college football players who took a nightly zinc supplement showed increased testosterone levels as well.
+In one Nutrition study, zinc-deficient men who supplemented with zinc for six months doubled their T levels.
+And another eight-week trial published results in the Journal of the International Society of Sports Nutrition found that college football players who took a nightly zinc supplement showed increased testosterone levels as well.